bestie/fetchable/README.md

 [![Gem Version](https://badge.fury.io/rb/keyword_curry.png)](http://badge.fury.io/rb/keyword_curry)

-Provides a decorator to add a `Hash#fetch` like interface to any object.
+Provides a mixin to add a `Hash#fetch` like interface to any object.

-For extra flexibility you may specify the method used to fetch items from the underlying collection, the default is `[]`.
+You must define a `[]` subscript method for raw access to the fetchable data.

-A lambda and `call` is a fun alternative.
+Your `[]` method must return anything but nil in order for `#fetch` to consider a key successfully fetched. `False` is absolutely fine.

 `Hash#Fetch` is one of my favourite Ruby methods and can be tricky to implement its full behaviour so here it is extracted for you to add to whichever object